karstengresch/awesome-jboss/readme.md

 # Awesome JBoss

 A list curating resources and information related to JBoss Middleware.
-The broad range of products, upstream projects and people involved makes it difficult to structurize this information - stay tuned and be patient, later or later you'll get a nicely on stop JBoss resource here :)
+The broad range of products, upstream projects and people involved makes it difficult to structurize this information - stay tuned and be patient, later (or later [or later {or later}]) you'll get a nicely structured information pool on JBoss resources here :)

 ## Official Sites